Kim Keon Hee: Allegations of martial law association

 After Yoon Suk Yeol was arrested on 15 January, Kim allegedly berated the Presidential Security Service for not shooting at police officers.
-She also supposedly expressed feelings of committing a murder-suicide against DPK leader Lee Jae-myung.
+She also supposedly expressed feelings of committing a murder–suicide against DPK leader Lee Jae-myung.

 On 17 February, a criminal investigation into Kim was started for alleged involvement in the 2024 martial law declaration to cover up election interference.

 Arrest and imprisonment

 On 12 August 2025, the Seoul Central District Court issued an arrest warrant for Kim.
 She was then jailed on various graft charges which included bribery, stock fraud and meddling in the selection of a candidate, including manipulating stock prices, accepting luxury gifts such as Chanel bags, a diamond necklace, and a high-value Van Cleef pendant.
 She was also accused of improperly influencing candidate lists for the People Power Party.
 The court justified the decision of arrest by citing concerns that she could destroy or tamper with evidence.
 She was sent to a solitary cell at Seoul Nambu Detention Center.

+On 28 January 2026, Kim was sentenced to 20 months of imprisonment for bribery.
+She was acquitted of charges related to alleged stock price manipulation and political funding law violations.
+Presiding judge Woo In-seong of the Seoul Central District Court cited a lack of evidence indicating her complicity in the manipulation.

+After Kim appealed her sentence with the Seoul High Court, the court overturned the lower court acquittal in the stock manipulation case.
+On 28 April 2026, she was found guilty of stock manipulation and her sentence was increased to four years imprisonment, a fine of 50 million won, the confiscation of her necklace and a forfeit of around 20 million won.
+The appellate court also found Kim guilty on all counts involving two Chanel handbags, ginseng extract tea and a diamond necklace from former Unification Church official Yun Young-ho.

+On 26 June 2026, the Seoul Central District Court sentenced Kim to seven years in prison after finding her guilty of accepting luxury gifts in exchange for helping secure government and political appointments for associates of the gift-givers.
+The gifts were reported to have included high-end jewellery, including a Van Cleef & Arpels necklace and Graff earrings.
+The court also ordered the confiscation of 64.8 million won.